Altemio Sanchez

-Altemio C. Sanchez (January 19, 1958 - September 22, 2023), also known as the Bike Path Rapist (and later Killer), was a serial killer, of Puerto Rican descent, who is known to have raped and murdered at least three women, and raped at least 9 to 15 girls and women in and around Buffalo, New York, during a 31-year span from 1975, though perhaps earlier, to 2006.
-He was apprehended in 2007 through DNA evidence and sentenced to 75 years-to-life, serving 16 years before dying from apparent suicide in 2023.
+Altemio C. Sanchez (January 19, 1958 - September 22, 2023), also known as the Bike Path Rapist (and later Killer), was a serial killer of Puerto Rican descent, who is known to have raped and murdered at least three women, and raped at least 9 to 15 girls and women in and around Buffalo, New York during a 31-year span from 1975, though perhaps earlier, until 2006.
+He was apprehended in 2007 through forensic DNA evidence and sentenced to 75 years-to-life, serving 16 years before dying from apparent suicide in 2023.

 Background

-Sanchez was born January 19, 1958 in San Sebastián, Puerto Rico.
+Sanchez was born January 19, 1958, in San Sebastián, Puerto Rico.
 His mother attempted to terminate the pregnancy by overdosing on pills.
-His mother found out his father was having an affair with a prostitute, so she moved them to the continental United States when he was 2 years old.
+She had discovered that his father was having an affair with a prostitute, prompting her and Altemio's relocation to Florida when he was 2 years old.
 Sanchez lived in Miami Florida before moving to North Collins, NY.
-He has one brother and two sisters, and was described by an aunt as being a serious, quiet, and nice kid.
+He had three siblings (one brother and two sisters) and was described by an aunt as being a serious, quiet, and nice kid.

 Sanchez was a machinist and factory worker who worked afternoon and night shifts at the former American Brass Company plant on Military Road in the Kenmore/Buffalo area.
 He lived in the Cleveland Hill neighborhood of Cheektowaga, New York.

-Sanchez was married to Kathleen, and has two adult sons.
-He was the basketball coach of his sons' team at their school in Cheektowaga, and was the boys' Little League Baseball coach.
-He played golf, enjoyed gardening, and is said to have lived a "regular" life.
+Sanchez was married to Kathleen, and had two adult sons.
+He served as basketball coach of his sons' team at their elementary school in Cheektowaga, and was the boys' team Little League Baseball coach.
+He enjoyed playing golf, gardening, and is said to have lived a "regular" life.
 Sanchez had also registered to run in one of the annual Linda Yalem Safety Run (formerly called the Linda Yalem Memorial Run) at the University at Buffalo, a run dedicated to the memory of one of his murder victims.

 Sanchez was involved in the community and was well-liked by his neighbors, some of whom called him "Uncle Al" due to his charisma and interactions with them.
 When Sanchez initially began to strangle and kill his victims, it is believed that he used a rope or cord.
 He also beat and/or raped his victims during the attacks, and several of them are thought to have fought hard against him.

 In later years of Sanchez's crimes, he used a ligature, wire, or garrote, to strangle and suffocate his victims.
 Prior to Sanchez's arrest, DNA evidence suggested that the Bike Path Killer was of Hispanic descent, and an FBI profiler stated that the killer frequented sex workers.
 Sanchez was arrested in both 1991 and 1999 for soliciting prostitution.
 On one occasion, Sanchez also solicited prostitution from an undercover police officer for $25 and was fined $75.